 - 5. Consulting activity ordinarily should not require the use of Trinity University's services and facilities.
-On those rare occasions when a faculty member might want to use such services and facilities, a written request for this use must be submitted to the departmental Chair and the Associate Vice President for Academic Affairs: Research and Budget (AVPAA: R&B).
+On those rare occasions when a faculty member might want to use such services and facilities, a written request for this use must be submitted to the departmental Chair and the Academic Dean who oversees the School within which the faculty member is housed.
 If the administrators agree that the project is consistent with the aims of the University and the facilities and/or services are available for the period of the project, an estimate of the cost for their use will be determined by a University official.
-If the terms are agreed to by all parties, a signed agreement will be executed by the AVPAA: R&B. - 6.
-A statement describing any continuing long-term consulting arrangement should be placed on file with the AVPAA: R&B. - 7.
+If the terms are agreed to by all parties, a signed agreement will be executed by the appropriate Academic Dean. - 6.
+A statement describing any continuing long-term consulting arrangement should be placed on file with the appropriate Academic Dean. - 7.
 Individuals with questions about the interpretation of these guidelines should discuss them with the departmental Chair or director.